matthew-beisser/testing-automation-pipeline-3/docs/design.md

 While the exact specifications of these tests are outside the scope of this document (though details can be found [here](https://luminartech.sharepoint.com/:p:/s/SharedFiles/EQHOJNqx7GxIuGgJ0OetWdwBdkQNoR8Q46KQb3aKOsfmQg?e=C4qzhl)) the testing process, how test engineers collect data, and how that process can be automated is the focus of this design.

+**It is important to note that this automated process is required as part of the transition of manufacturing to TPK(?) in 2025/2026.**

 ## Context

 <!--